marckean/marcseparation/_docs/julia_spence_mental_health.md

 </iframe>

-### What the report writer told me

-When I was in the session sitting with the the report writer, Ruth explicitly told me that she would be putting in the report that Julia committed suicide.
-The fact that Julia recently got out of a mental hospital, off drugs and back home, people can't cope, Ruth said she's seen this before and it's fairly common.

-But nowhere in the report does it mention:
-- "Mental Hospital" - it only mentions hospital
-- Commited suicide
 ### Alex's mental health

 We know that Alex, Vic & Julia's father had bipolar died of cancer in 2004